 A toxic workplace is a direct result of failure by the leader to use emotional intelligence.

-This is a very sweeping statement, so it is necessary to look at some symptoms of a toxic workplace and consider them in the light of the actions the leader should take (or should have taken):
+This is a very sweeping statement, so it is necessary to look at some symptoms of a toxic workplace and consider them in the light of the actions the leader should take (or should be taking):

 - Work is not distributed evenly.

 - Some are overworked while others sit and gossip.

 - Credit for ideas is not given where it is due.

 - The “rules” vary depending upon the person.